About Trampoline House

 You can help ensuring that asylum seekers can get a break from the worries and passivity in the asylum centers by becoming a monthly donor.

 What we do

 Like in any other home, everybody contributes to the daily life of Trampoline House.
-Together, we organize a weekly schedule full of acitvities that includes legal counseling, language classes, cooking, cleaning, child care, creative workshops, debates, public campaigns.
-Women’s club and Youth club organize special weekly activities for women and young asylum seekers.
-In weekly house meetings, everybody can join discussions on global refugee politics and on the daily organization of the house.
+Together, we organize a weekly schedule full of activities that include legal and medical counseling, language classes, cooking, cleaning, child care, creative workshops, debates, public campaigns, and art exhibitions.
+In our weekly Tuesday house meetings, old and new members of the house join discussions on global refugee politics and the daily organization of the house.
+And every Saturday, the Women’s Club organizes special activities for women asylum seekers and their children.
 Several days a week, we share a hot meal, meet for a cup of tea or coffee, and on Fridays we party and dance to our favorite music.
 Like a real trampoline, the house is a space for refugees and asylum seekers to recharge and gather the energy and support needed to jump-start a better life, and for the Danish public to get motivated to reform the current refugee and asylum system.
 You can join us by signing up as a volunteer.